airicbear/cis-4496-project/Docs/README.md

-# Folder for hosting all documents for a Data Science Project
+# Folder for hosting all documents for our Data Science Project

 Documents will contain information about the following